Vernon Paris: Amateur career

 Paris, who had been a professional for six years, had been a gifted boxer since his amateur days when he trained under Kronk Gym mentor, Sugar Hill, nephew of Emanuel Steward.

 Professional career

-Paris, who was signed by Don King in 2011, made his breakthrough as a professional with wins over Tim Coleman, Emanuel Augustus, and Ruben Galvan, and was named one of the sport's upcoming stars by The Boxing Tribune.
+Paris was signed by Don King in 2011 and made his breakthrough as a professional with wins over Tim Coleman, Emanuel Augustus, and Ruben Galvan.
+He was named one of the sport's upcoming stars by The Boxing Tribune.

 On March 24, 2012, Paris faced Zab Judah (41-7, 28 KOs) in an IBF light welterweight title elimination bout as the main event of NBC Sports Network's Fight Night from the Aviator Arena in Brooklyn, New York.
-Paris lost the bout in the 9th round via a TKO.
+Paris lost the bout in the 9th round via TKO.
 Paris currently trains with Dave Lester.